losizm/scamper/README.md

 ```

 _**Note:** Each response cookie is presented in its own **Set-Cookie** header.
-`getHeaderValues()` collects all of the header values into `Seq[String]`;
+`getHeaderValues()` collects all header values into `Seq[String]`; whereas,
-whereas, `getHeaderValue()` retrieves the first header value only._
+`getHeaderValue()` retrieves first header value only._

 ## Message Body
-The message body is represented as an `Entity`, which provides access to a
+The message body is represented as `Entity`, which encapsulates its content as
 `java.io.InputStream`.

 ### Creating Message Body
 When building a message, use one of the `Entity` factory methods to create the
 body.
-For example, you can create a message body with text content.
+For example, you can create a message body using text content.

 ```scala
 import scamper.Entity